vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 60 commits since the previous release, including 22 fixes.
+More than 72 commits since the previous release, including 27 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Oct 23 02:30:01 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Thu Oct 24 02:29:50 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER